muratk5n/thirdwave/en/README.md

 ---

+"@JeffreyStClair3

+The leadership of the Democratic Party, which for 20 years has said the only reason to vote for them is to protect Roe, should resign en masse.
+Their failure is absolute"

+---

 TDB: "And yet, even with the challenge of pandemic recovery, we are not facing “stagflation,” a word that ruled our economic lives 40 years ago and now is a term that I have to explain to my younger